-Supplying to the City
+Supplying the City

-The City undertakes a diverse range of procurement and contracting activities in the order of $750 million annually.
+We undertake a diverse range of procurement and contracting activities in the order of $750 million annually.

 Businesses looking for opportunities to supply to the City are encouraged to:

 The City generally invites offers in accordance with the requirements of the spend thresholds outlined below.

 ||Contracts with expected worth of up to $250,000 (ex GST) (Issued to local suppliers in the first instance)

 |Up to $10,000 ex GST

 ||At least one written offer